bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_7.rst

 If you use Jupyter notebooks, switch out Bokeh's :func:`~bokeh.io.output_file` for :func:`~bokeh.io.output_notebook`.

-Use the :func:`~bokeh.io.show` function to display your visualization right inside your notebook:
+Use the |show| function to display your visualization right inside your
+notebook:

 .. image:: /_images/notebook_inline.png
     :scale: 50 %